Job-Seeking Doctoral Candidates Graduating May 2020

 Dissertation Title: Hyde and Go Seek Funding: Grassroots Abortion Funds in the United States

 Dissertation Executive Summary: Because insurance coverage of abortion is severely restricted, most people must pay for this expensive care out-of-pocket.
 Abortion funds are activist-run organizations that provide direct funding assistance and practical support to people seeking abortions.
 Abortion funds play an critical role in ensuring that abortion is accessible and not merely legal, but very little is known about their work.
 My dissertation is a qualitative study of grassroots abortion funds in the United States.

 Job Type Preferences: Research and related positions, program management, or consultation opportunities at academic, government-run, or non-government and community-based non-profit organizations.

 Geographical Preferences: Mid-Atlantic or Baltimore-Washington Metropolitan Area

 Dissertation Title: Measuring Disability-Related Disparities in Access to Health Care: Empirical and Normative Challenges

 Dissertation Executive Summary: For policy makers, counting is political.
 My dissertation explores different approaches to identifying people with disabilities and measuring health inequity.
 I start with a normative analysis of several challenges involved in the measurement of disability-related health disparities.
 I then characterize the populations identified by different disability-status measures and explore the implications of these differences for measuring disability-related disparities in access to health care.

-Job Type Preferences: Research, research services and management, program management, and professorship opportunities in academic institutions, non-government and community-based non-profits, and government organizations.
+Job Type Preferences: Research, research services and management, program management, and professorship opportunities in academic institutions, non-government and community-based non-profits, and government-run organizations.

 Geographical Preferences: New England, Mid-Atlantic, Baltimore-Washington Metropolitan Area, Pacific, and International